-The District will continue to seek out vector control type contract services to service certain areas that are habitat for vectors and mosquitos.
+The District will continue to initiate contract services to provide service for certain areas not covered under assessment that are habitat for vectors and mosquitoes.

 Contacting the District's Financial Management Team

 The financial report is designed to provide the District's present users with a general overview of the District's finances and to demonstrate the District's accountability with an overview of the District's financial operations and financial condition.
 Should the reader have questions regarding the information included in this report or wish to request additional information, please contact adminemail@wwmvcd.org or (909) 635-0307.